zabrewer/UmbrellaPolicyTest/README.md

 Python 3.5+ script to quickly test if various Cisco Umbrella settings/policies are enabled.

 ## Background/About
-To support a PoC, I needed a way to quickly test all of the test pages that Cisco Umbrella uses to test various policy configurations (see this URL).
+To support a PoC, I needed a way to quickly test all of the test pages that Cisco Umbrella uses to test various policy configurations ([see this URL for a full list](https://support.umbrella.com/hc/en-us/articles/115000411528-What-are-the-Umbrella-Test-Destinations-)).
 Basically, as policy was changed/added/removed, I needed a way to test if a virtual endpoint was getting to Umbrella test pages (policy pass or fail).

-The script is pretty simple and uses [Splinter](https://splinter.readthedocs.io/en/latest/) and chromium as I had similar code from another project.
-I may re-write using pyppeteer and/or requests to remove the browser dependency.
-Basically it loops through all the URLs in a CSV file and then looks for text on the page - "PassedText" indicates that the text in the column with the same name was found.
+The script is simple and uses [Splinter](https://splinter.readthedocs.io/en/latest/) and the chrome web driver as I had similar code from another project.
+(I may re-write using pyppeteer and/or requests to remove the browser dependency)

+Basically UmbrellaTestPolicy.py loops through all the URLs in a CSV file, opens an automated chrome web driver session, and then looks for text on the page for both "Pass" and "Fail" for each individual test - "PassedText" indicates that the text in the column with the same name was found.

 ## Installation
-PortToggler was tested/written on Python 3.7 but should work on 3.5+.
+Script was tested/written on Python 3.7 but should work on 3.5+.
 It requires the following external Python modules:
-* requests
-* click
-* click_config_file
+* splinter (and related dependencies)

 Preferred method of installation is in a Python virtual environment.